 Iowa Prenuptial Agreement

-Iowa prenuptial agreements are governed by the Iowa Uniform Premarital Agreement Act (Iowa Code Chapter 596), effective January 1, 1992.
-Courts apply single review — unconscionability is assessed only at signing (Shanks, 2008) — but challengers have three independent grounds: involuntary execution, unconscionability alone, OR inadequate disclosure plus lack of knowledge.
-Iowa Code § 596.5(2) bars any agreement from "adversely affecting" spousal support, making alimony waivers and support-related attorney-fee waivers void per se (Shanks, Erpelding, Prusha).
-Postmarital amendments are also unenforceable (Roberts, 2024).
+Iowa prenuptial agreements are governed by the Iowa Uniform Premarital Agreement Act.
+Unconscionability is reviewed only at signing, but a challenger can void the agreement on three independent grounds: involuntary execution, unconscionability alone, or inadequate disclosure plus lack of knowledge.
+Iowa also bars any agreement from "adversely affecting" spousal support — so a prenup cannot waive or reduce the support a court may award under § 598.21A.
+Alimony and support-related attorney-fee waivers are void per se (Erpelding, 2018; Prusha, 2025), and postmarital amendments to property interests are unenforceable (Roberts, 2024).

 Iowa Prenup Laws: Key Statutes Explained